-Field work days for Core Year students are Monday and Tuesday, for a total of approximately 16 clock hours per week.
+Field work days for Advanced Year students are Tuesday and Friday for a total of approximately 16 clock hours per week.
 The minimum number required to meet the clock hours required for a semester is 225.
 A semester is 15 weeks.
 Students must remain in placement for the entire semester even if the minimum number of clock hours is attained before the end of the semester.
-Students are to observe the number of hours considered as an "agency day" at the field placement site.
+Agency hours vary; students are to observe the number of hours considered as an "agency day" at the field placement site.